-Investigators look for motive behind Ohio State knife attack
+Students back in class at Ohio State as investigators search for motive in knife attack

 A community member, who described Artan as a good kid, said the attacker's family sounded shocked during a conversation.

-Neighbor Stephanie Leper told CNN that Artan's family lives in four town home units.
+Stephanie Leper, a neighbor in Columbus, told CNN that Artan's family lives in four town home units.
 Law enforcement vehicles arrived there sometime after 10 a.m. and took people away in "paddy wagons," she said.

 Artan said reports of human rights abuses in Myanmar pushed him to a "boiling point."
 The United States, which suspended its last sanctions against the former military dictatorship this year, said it had expressed concerns about the treatment of Myanmar's Rohingya Muslims.